SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 | d4 | GasCompositionCheckIC |
 | d5 | PrePressurizeIC |
 #### Gas Composition Checker IC
-Computes the composition of the gases in the tanks to determine the average number of joules per mole for more accurate calculations.
+Computes the composition of the gases in the tanks to determine the average number of joules per mole for the more accurate calculations.

 Connections:
 | dN      |  Device        |